F3real/F3real.github.io/content/blockhain_ctf.md

 * both slot and key need to be expanded, like in example, to 64 characters

 Looking carefully at source, we can see that function `withdraw` has different signature in `SecureBank` which means it is not overloading `withdraw` from `MembersBank`.
-In `MembersBank` there is no address check in `withdraw` we have two new problems.
+In `MembersBank` there is no address check in `withdraw` but we have two new problems.
 First we need to pass `isMember` modifier.
 This is done simply by registering any username with `0x2272071889eDCeACABce7dfec0b1E017c6Cad120` address.
 Second problem is how to call this function, `web3.js` is terrible at handling functions with same name and it will just call `withdraw` in `SecureBank` no matter which parameters we pass.

 To get around this we need to make our own call payload and send it.
 If we look at `etherscan` data of function call is something like: